Michelle R. Gaither

 20. Gaither MR, Bowen BW, Toonen RJ, Planes S, Messmer V, Earle J, Robertson DR (2010) Genetic consequences of introducing two allopatric lineages of Bluestripe Snapper (Lutjanus kasmira) to Hawai‘i.
 Molecular Ecology, 19, 1107-1121.

 21. Gaither MR, Toonen RJ, Sorenson L, Bowen BW (2010) Isolation and characterization of microsatellite markers for the Crimson Jobfish, Pristipomoides filamentosus (Lutjanidae).
 Conservation Genetics Resources, 2, 169-172.

 22. Gaither MR, Toonen RJ, Robertson DR, Planes S, Bowen BW (2010) Genetic evaluation of marine biogeographic barriers: Perspectives from two widespread Indo-Pacific snappers (Lutjanus kasmira and Lutjanus fulvus).
 Journal of Biogeography, 37, 133-147.

 23. Gaither MR, Rowan R (2010) The planular symbiosis in Pocillopora damicornis.
 Journal of Experimental Marine Biology and Ecology, 386, 45-53.

 MANUSCRIPTS IN REVIEW/PREPARATION

-Sheppard CRC, Bowen BW, Chen CA, Craig MT, Eble J, Fitzsimmons N, Gaither MR, et al. British Indian Ocean Territory (the Chagos Archipelago).
+Sheppard CRC, Bowen BW, Chen CA, Craig MT, Eble J, Fitzsimmons N, Gaither MR, et al. British Indian Ocean Territory (the Chagos Archipelago): setting, connections and the marine protected area.
 In Coral Reefs of the United Kingdom Overseas Territories (eds.
-Rigel BM, Purkis SJ) Springer Publishing, New York, In press
+Rigel BM, Purkis SJ), Springer Netherlands, Heidelberg.